Welcome to tips and pointers for a daily step by step skin care routine for oily skin that is easy to follow.

-A good regime will not only reduce and hopefully eradicate acne, it will also prevent any future breakouts.
+A good oily skin regime will not only reduce and hopefully eradicate acne, it will also prevent any future breakouts.

-The less acne and spots that you develop, the better your skin will look with regards to marks and scars that some forms of acne can leave behind.
+The less acne and spots that you develop, the better you will look with regards to marks and scars that some forms of acne can leave behind.

 Prevention is definitely better than cure!

-Stick to your daily step by step skin care routine and reap the results.
+Stick to the best step by step skin care routine for oily skin and reap the results.

 1. A cleanser to suit your skin type

 5. Moisturizer / Night Cream